AjinkyaSambare/Azure_AI_Connect/README.md

+Here is a `README.md` file that explains the setup, how to run the application, and an overview of the code structure:

 # Azure OpenAI Chat

 This is a simple web application built using Streamlit and the Azure OpenAI API that interacts with the GPT-4 model to generate responses based on user input.